cendyne/media-server/README.md

 35. Add HMAC key env for hashing content
 36. Lazy load content file path from environment variable
 37. Always overwrite uploaded file, do so before database updates
+38. Use transaction around inserts with last insert id

 ## Next things to do